ygda-org/programming-guide/sections/final.md

 - Limitied disks, i.e you have to go around picking them up
 - Power ups
 - Title screens and other UI
-- New attcks
+- New attacks
-- More levles, level system
+- More levels, level system

 This is your turn to get creative.
 If you are ever confused about or aren't sure about how to achieve something, make sure to consult the [godot docs](https://docs.godotengine.org/en/4.4/).
 Google is your best friend.